digitalcraftsman/hugo-type-theme/exampleSite/content/post/creating-a-new-theme.md

 ## the bit that says "YOUR_NAME_HERE"
 ```

-Note that the the skeleton's template files are empty.
+Note that the skeleton's template files are empty.
 Don't worry, we'll be changing that shortly.

 ```
 $ find themes/zafta -name '*.html' | xargs ls -l